 Teaghan’s past experiences include participating in community service as part of her International Baccalaureate program in high school.
 Volunteering through coaching the sport she loves, softball, was one her most rewarding endeavors as she saw how amazing it was to experience how empowering and transformative athletics can be for children.

-Teaghan Cowles is a sophomore on the Stanford Softball Team and is a biomechanical engineering major from Ridgefield, Washington.
-After graduation she plans to rack up student loans by staying in school for as long as humanly possible.
-In addition to engineering, she plans to minor in comparative literature in order to gain a leg up on family Jeopardy competitions.
-Spending time in South Africa’s complicated racial, economic, and political climate allowed her to look with fresh eyes upon her own country and the world at large.
-This compelled Teaghan to diversify her education to include courses focusing on other countries and cultures.
-The ACE program also emphasized to her the importance of supporting and participating in women’s empowerment programs within education and the sciences.
+Teaghan Cowles is a senior on the Stanford Softball Team; she is a Bioengineering major from Ridgefield, Washington.
+After graduation, she plans to rack up student loans by staying in school for as long as humanly possible.
+In addition to engineering, she plans to minor in Comparative Literature in order to gain a leg up on family Jeopardy competitions.
+Spending time in South Africa’s complex racial, economic, and political climate allowed her to look with fresh eyes upon her own country and the world at large, which compelled her to diversify her education to include courses focusing on other cultures.
+The ACE program emphasized the importance of supporting and participating in women’s empowerment programs within education and the sciences.

 Dear Future #ACEathletes,